Part II: How Predictive Analytics is Transforming Higher Education RetentionReading time: 5 minutes

-Welcome to the second post in a two-part series that will explore the benefits of using predictive models on enrollment and retention, and provide specific examples of how universities are accomplishing this work.
+Welcome to the second post in a two-part series that will explore the benefits of using predictive models on higher education retention and enrollment, and provide specific examples of how universities are accomplishing this work.
 This post is focused on retention.
 (Read Part I here to learn more about enrollment.)
 We’ll wrap up today’s post with tips on selecting an analytics software platform that can help you take the next step in your own data-driven journey.

 Retention rates measure the percentage of first-time, full-time undergraduate students who return to the same institution the following fall.
 According to the most recent findings released by U.S. News & World Report in 2017, the average freshman retention rate for students entering in the fall between 2012 and 2015 was 78 percent—with the lowest rate reported at 41 percent.
 Boosting retention rates is critical to an institution’s financial health, the satisfaction of its current students, and the long-term perception of its value.